Welcome to Wise Daughters

 It is with sadness that I must announce the closure of Wise Daughters.

-On a positive note, LadeeBee Supplies, Wise Daughters' downstairs neighbour for the past year, will be taking over both levels, filling the space with more marvelous yarn and other supplies.
-LadeeBee will also take over and expand programming, so you can keep your creative juices flowing with craft workshops at this location.
+On a positive note, LadeeBee Supplies, Wise Daughters' downstairs neighbour for the past year, has taken over both levels, filling the space with more marvelous yarn and other supplies.
+LadeeBee has also taken over and expanded programming, so you can keep your creative juices flowing with craft workshops at this location.
 Visit ladeebee.com. for all the details.

 Over the past five years, I've achieved all but one of the goals I set when I opened this business, including: